shveikus/client_ruby/README.md

-# BeGateway
+# beGateway Ruby client

-TODO: Write a gem description
+The gem provides easy way to connect and send requests to beGateway payment platform.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'be_gateway'
+    gem 'be_gateway', '~> 0.12'

 And then execute: